pkgcloud/pkgcloud/docs/providers/rackspace/network.md

 **Security Group Rules**

 #### client.getSecurityGroupRules(callback)
-Lists all security group rules that are available to use on your Openstack account
+Lists all security group rules that are available to use on your OpenStack account

 Callback returns `f(err, securityGroupRules)` where `securityGroupRules` is an `Array`